 Climate Research Clusters

-The new Climate Research Clusters program will support ambitious endeavors that produce useful and practical solutions to climate problems.
-Research clusters will represent interdisciplinary, cross-School efforts to take on climate problems that are narrow enough to ensure that concrete solutions emerge, but broad enough that the solutions represent significant progress in meeting the world’s climate challenge.
+The Climate Research Clusters program supports ambitious endeavors that produce useful and practical solutions to climate problems.
+Research clusters represent interdisciplinary, cross-School efforts to take on climate problems that are narrow enough to ensure that concrete solutions emerge, but broad enough that the solutions represent significant progress in meeting the world’s climate challenge.
+The Salata Institute for Climate and Sustainability funded five projects in 2023.
+The next call for proposals will be announced in 2024.

 Learn more from the updated FAQs